2023 La Vuelta Femenina, Stage 1 to Stage 7: Stage 1

 The first stage of the inaugural edition of La Vuelta Femenina featured a team time trial (TTT) with a length of 14.5 km on the streets of Torrevieja.
 The course was described as "straightforward", with media noting the rarity of team time trials in the UCI Women's World Tour.

-The Sopela Women's Team was the first team off the start ramp, one of nine Spanish teams in the race.
-Liv Racing TeqFind was the first team to set a time faster than 19 minutes, with Team Jayco–AlUla then beating that time by 11 seconds.
+The Sopela Women's Team was the first team off the start ramp, one of nine Spanish teams in the race. was the first team to set a time faster than 19 minutes, with Team Jayco–AlUla then beating that time by 11 seconds.
 The fifteenth team to start was Team Jumbo–Visma, with four of their riders (led by Briton Anna Henderson) setting a time over 30 seconds faster than Jayco–AlUla.
 None of the eight teams remaining were able to better this time, with Canyon–SRAM getting the closest, setting a time just 1 second slower.

 Jumbo–Visma, therefore, won the stage, with Henderson taking the red jersey as the race leader.
 Amongst the GC contenders, Kasia Niewiadoma (Canyon–SRAM) was the fastest, eight and eleven seconds ahead of Gaia Realini (Trek–Segafredo) and Annemiek van Vleuten (Movistar Team), respectively.
 The rest of the potential contenders finished within 40 seconds of Jumbo–Visma.